manas-yu/swipe_products/README.md

   - Decimal validation for price and tax.
 - Displays **upload progress indicators** and **Snackbar** or **Dialog** feedback on success/failure.
 - Integrates with **Notification Manager** for background status updates.
+- Supports image cropping (1:1 aspect ratio) using the uCrop library, allowing users to select and adjust square images before uploading

 ### 3. Offline Mode and Sync
 - Products added offline are stored locally in **Room Database**.